 Here's a recipe for classic quick chunky guacamole that takes only 5 minutes and 3 utensils!

 Do you have dishes you make all the time for which you don't need a recipe?
 Some dishes just become second nature to us, and we never have to consult a cookbook.
 We add, and stir, and taste, and correct it with a little of this or a bit of that until it's just right.

-Guacamole is one of those dishes for which I never use a recipe, but I was asked to put one here on the blog, so here's my recipe for traditional Quick Chunky Guacamole!
+Guacamole is one of those dishes for which I never use a recipe, but I was asked to share it here, so here's my recipe for traditional Quick Chunky Guacamole!

 Start with this classic recipe, then experiment with some of the 9 variations I've listed below.

 - avocados: You'll need 2.
 They should be fully ripe, but still a little firm.